mjpost/sacrebleu/README.md

-# SacréBLEU

-SacréBLEU is a standard BLEU implementation that:
+SacréBLEU provides hassle-free computation of shareable, comparable, and reproducible BLEU scores.
+Inspired by Rico Sennrich's `multi-bleu-detok.perl`, it produces the official WMT scores but works with plain text.
+It also knows all the standard test sets and handles downloading, processing, and tokenization for you.

+Why use this version of BLEU?
-- Automatically downloads WMT datasets, unpacks them, and puts them in plain text format.
-You just specify the test set name.
+- It automatically downloads common WMT test sets and processes them to plain text
-- Properly produces scores on detokenized outputs.
-- Exactly reproduces scores from `mteval-13a.pl`, the official scoring script of the [Conference on Machine Translation](http://statmt.org/wmt17) (WMT).
-- Includes a version string in its output that encapsulates all the parameters, helping with repeatability across papers.
+- It produces a short version string that facilitates cross-paper comparisons

-Its goal is to address the following problems in machine translation research:

-- BLEU scores computed against differently-tokenized references are not comparable.
-- BLEU is a standard metric, but it is subject to a handful of parameters (casing, tokenization, reference length) which can wildly affect the score and which are often not specified in papers.
-- Even when specified, it can be hard to dig up the details
-- WMT's test sets are released in slightly different formats each year, are wrapped in XML, and are in general a slight bother to deal with.
+- It properly computes scores on detokenized outputs, using WMT ([Conference on Machine Translation](http://statmt.org/wmt17)) standard tokenization
+- It produces the same values as official script (`mteval-v13a.pl`) used by WMT
+- It outputs the BLEU score without the comma, so you don't have to remove it with `sed` (Looking at you, multi-bleu.perl)

-# Quick start
+# QUICK START

+Install the Python module (Python 3 only)

+    pip3 install sacreBLEU

+This installs a shell script, `sacrebleu`.
+(You can also directly run the shell script `sacrebleu.py` in the source repository).

-Get a list of the available test sets:
+Get a list of available test sets:

-    ./sacreBLEU
+    sacrebleu

 Download the source for one of the pre-defined test sets:

-    ./sacreBLEU -t wmt14 -l de-en --echo src > wmt14-de-en.src
+    sacrebleu -t wmt14 -l de-en --echo src > wmt14-de-en.src

 (you can also use long parameter names for readability):

-    ./sacreBLEU --test-set wmt14 --langpair de-en --echo src > wmt14-de-en.src
+    sacrebleu --test-set wmt14 --langpair de-en --echo src > wmt14-de-en.src

-After tokenizing, translating, and then detokenizing it, you can score it easily:
+After tokenizing, translating, and detokenizing it, you can score your decoder output easily:

-    cat output.detok.txt | ./sacreBLEU -t wmt14 -l de-en
+    cat output.detok.txt | sacrebleu -t wmt14 -l de-en

-SacréBLEU knows about common WMT test sets, but you can also use it in a backward-compatible mode where you manually specify the reference(s).
+SacréBLEU knows about common WMT test sets, but you can also use it to score system outputs with arbitrary references.
-It uses the same invocation syntax as Moses' `multi-bleu.txt` or Rico Sennrich's `multi-bleu-detok.perl`:

-    ./sacreBLEU -t wmt14 -l de-en --echo ref > wmt14-de-en.ref
-    cat ouput.detok.txt | ./sacreBLEU wmt14-de-en.ref

-Or, more generally:
+It also works in backwards compatible model where you manually specify the reference(s), similar to the format of `multi-bleu.txt`:

-    cat output.detok.txt | ./sacreBLEU REF1 [REF2 ...]
+    cat output.detok.txt | sacrebleu REF1 [REF2 ...]

+Note that the system output and references will all be tokenized internally.

 SacréBLEU generates version strings like the following.
 Put them in a footnote in your paper!
-Use `--short` for a shorter hash.
+Use `--short` for a shorter hash if you like.

     BLEU+case.mixed+lang.de-en+test.wmt17 = 32.97 66.1/40.2/26.6/18.1 (BP = 0.980 ratio = 0.980 hyp_len = 63134 ref_len = 64399)

-# Motivation
+# MOTIVATION

 Comparing BLEU scores is harder than it should be.
 Every decoder has its own implementation, offered borrowed from Moses.